 "Supervisors" are personnel with authority over other employees (such as day-to-day management of employee tasks, or hiring and firing responsibility) or with authority over a particular University environment (such as responsibility for the floor of a residence hall).
 Supervisors must report whenever they have knowledge of possible discrimination, harassment, or sexual violence within their area of supervisory responsibility.
 Supervisors who are also administrators must report whenever they have knowledge of any potential discrimination, harassment, or sexual violence in violation of the University's policy, whether or not it relates to their area of supervisory responsibility.

-Any employee who is unclear about whether s/he is an "administrator" or "supervisor," or who has other questions about the reporting requirements, is welcome to contact this office and/or the Office of Affirmative Action for further clarification.
+Any employee who is unclear about whether s/he is an "administrator" or "supervisor" under PPM 3010, or who has other questions about the reporting requirements, is welcome to contact this office, the Office of Institutional Equity, or other applicable office, for further clarification.

 Yes, in some situations.

-Whenever volunteer status for anyone is being considered, the following preliminary questions should be asked first:
+Whenever volunteer status for anyone is being considered, the following questions should be asked first: